moisescastellano/javadecompiler-tcplugin/to-do.md

 JavaDecompiler plugin - Things To do
 =====================================

+This is a work in progress. **Help wanted!** - in particular with Visual C++ issues.
+See contact below.

+Check also [this project's issues page](https://github.com/moisescastellano/javadecompiler-tcplugin/issues) and Java Plugin Interface's [issues page](https://github.com/moisescastellano/tcmd-java-plugin/issues).

 Known bugs
 ----------
 Dates are shown incorrectly (e.g. year shown as 2098).
 I think this is an error in the original java plugin, to be corrected.